Why study Multimedia production at Concord?

 • MCOM 142 Multimedia Storytelling (3)

-• Three (3) additional credit hours in MCOM courses selected in coordination with advisor.
+• Three (3) additional credit hours of MCOM coursework selected in coordination with advisor.

 Digital Professional Communication Minor